piandpower/MetagenomeDB/doc/tools/blast.rst

 The optional ``--max-E-value``, ``--min-identity`` and ``--max-hits`` options can be used to ignore some of the hits contained in the BLAST output.

 - ``--max-E-value`` will filter out any hit with a E-value above a provided cut-off
-- ``--min-identity`` will filter out any hit with a percentage of identity below a provided cut-off
+- ``--min-identity`` will filter out any hit with a percent of identity below a provided cut-off
 - ``--max-hits`` will filter out any hit below the Nth one for a given query

 Connection